elmunoz42/sbcc-ev-charging-stations/README.md

 CSB's charging stations are integrated with a PowerFlex reporting system with up-to-date utilization metrics.
 The historical charging station utilization data includes session times, idle times, and energy consumption.
 Jerel Francisco exported the data from January 1st 2020 to December 31st 2024 for two types of data exports:
 - [Sessions](https://github.com/elmunoz42/sbcc-ev-charging-stations/blob/main/data/SB-County-County-Public-Portfolio-stations-report-01_01_20-12_31_24.csv):
       - This data has 88,919 rows and 30 columns.
-Each row represents a unique charging session, with information about the charging site, session duration, energy usage etc.
+Each row represents a unique charging session, with information about the charging site, session duration, energy usage, etc.
       - The samples include public and CSB fleet vehicle utilization.
-Since Jerel Francisco had particular interest in the public utilization of the resources, we filter out for public usage only early on in our analysis of this dataset.
+Since Jerel Francisco had particular interest in the public utilization of the resources, we filtered out for public usage only early in our analysis of this dataset.
 - [Days](https://github.com/elmunoz42/sbcc-ev-charging-stations/blob/main/data/SB-County-County%20Public%20reporting%202020-01-01_2024-12-31.csv):
       - This data has 1,827 rows and 22 columns.
 Each row represents a day in the 4-year period with data aggregated from all charging sites with information about metric averages.
 - [Cars](https://github.com/elmunoz42/sbcc-ev-charging-stations/blob/main/data-analysis-vehicle-population.ipynb):
-      - This is data from the California Energy department [website](https://www.energy.ca.gov/data-reports/energy-almanac/zero-emission-vehicle-and-infrastructure-statistics-collection/light).
+      - This is data from the California Energy Department [website](https://www.energy.ca.gov/data-reports/energy-almanac/zero-emission-vehicle-and-infrastructure-statistics-collection/light).
 It tracks the light-duty vehicle population in California.

 For a breakdown of all the features please review the respective feature catalogues:
 - [Sessions](https://github.com/elmunoz42/sbcc-ev-charging-stations/blob/main/sessions-feature-catalogue.md)